|

 Records after chairman Craig Kallman saw Braide performing an acoustic show

 in London.
 The video's for both singles were filmed in New York and New Orleans.
+In

 2009, Warner Music reissued the Life In A Minor Key album and both